jtorsvik/project-anthill/README.md

 The project will also explore the implementation of CI/CD pipelines with GitHub Actions :sparkler: and Python Package management with UV :crown:.

+## Data Platform Usecase

+The data platform will serve as a comprehensive solution for acquiring, processing, analyzing, and deriving insights from financial market data provided by [Polygon.io](https://polygon.io/).
+It will automate the ingestion of real-time and historical financial data via open APIs, securely store raw and processed datasets, and enable advanced analytics and machine learning workflows.
+The platform will support tasks such as time-series analysis, anomaly detection, predictive modeling, and reporting on financial instruments like stocks, options, forex, and cryptocurrencies.
+By leveraging scalable AWS infrastructure and modular Terraform configurations, the platform will facilitate rapid experimentation, reproducible research, and reliable deployment of analytics solutions for financial data-driven decision making.

+### Polygon.io - Who are they?

+[Polygon.io](https://polygon.io/) is a leading financial data platform that provides real-time and historical market data APIs for stocks, options, forex, and crypto assets.
+Their services are widely used by developers, analysts, and financial institutions to access high-quality, low-latency data for trading, analytics, and research purposes.

+Polygon.io aggregates data from multiple exchanges and sources, offering comprehensive coverage of U.S. and global markets.
+Their APIs deliver data such as price quotes, trades, aggregates, reference data, and news, making it easy to build applications for market analysis, algorithmic trading, and machine learning.
+With robust documentation and scalable infrastructure, Polygon.io enables seamless integration into data pipelines and analytics platforms.

 ## AWS Data Platform

 The AWS Data Platform Data architecture and platform development is built on the Data Lake architecture on Databricks.